OverviewFeaturesHow It WorksPricingDemoFAQJoin

 CapabilitySpelling Test BuddyPower SpellingEzergrade

-Real graded test (not practice)
+Real graded spelling test (not just practice)

-Self-paced supervised test
+Self-paced test

-Homework / take-home mode
+Homework / take-home mode with a deadline

-Synchronized — whole class on same word
+Synchronized — whole class locked to the same word

 Integrity log per session

-Paper scan grading
+Paper mode + paper scan grading

-AI student feedback
+AI feedback on missed words

 Plus many more assessment controls, integrity features, and delivery options that set Ezergrade apart.